Last checked for updates: 9/21/2014

 MAKE SURE YOU FILL OUT YOUR QUAGGA MUSSEL FORMS AND THE FORM IS ON YOUR DASHBOARD OF YOUR VEHICLE.
 IF YOU HAVE A BOAT TO LAUNCH.
 DECON STATION IS AT THE OASIS BOAT RAMP.

-ZIP LINES: Normal hours of operation Monday - Sunday (or based upon customer demand) 10:00 am - 5:00 pm.
+ZIP LINES: Normal hours of operation Monday - Sunday (or based upon customer demand) 10:00 am - 6:30 pm.
 Group times 5:00 pm- 6:00 pm and 6:00 pm - 7:00 pm.
 There will be a $200 minimum charge for a group one hour slot up to 40 people.
 Each participant will be charged $5 in the group in addition to the 40 people.
 Out and Back ride is $10.
+During slow times the zip line may be unattended.
+Please call 436-758-2611 an we will be happy to get a staff member over to the zip lines, so you can ride.

 Yuba Reservoir is located approximately 30 miles south of Nephi, just off I-15 on the east side of the freeway.
 It is located in a long, narrow valley between the Valley Mountains and the San Pitch Mountains, between Gunnison and I-15.